coolcsn/CsnAuthorization/README.md

 )
 ```

-- CsnAuthorization requires setting a connection for Doctrine (if you haven't done this for some of your other modules).
+- CsnAuthorization requires setting a connection for Doctrine (if you haven't done this for some of your other modules, e.g. CsnUser).
 You can paste the following snippet in `config/autoload/doctrine.local.php`, replacing the tokens with your actual connection parameters:

 ```
 return array(